hmcts/sscs-kube-environment/README.md

-# Work Allocation Dev Environment
+# SSCS Work Allocation Dev Environment

 A Kubernetes environment with all the necessary services for local development using helm charts and deployed with helmfile.